WILLIAM BRAMWELL (1759-1818)

 The conference of 1795 sent Bramwell on his way again, this time to the Sheffield circuit.
-Mr A Mather visited the Sheffield circuit early in 1794; bringing with him the anointing of revival that he had picked up in his travels around the area.
+Mr Alexander Mather visited the Sheffield circuit early in 1794; bringing with him the anointing of revival that he had picked up in his travels around the area.
 The Holy Spirit began to appear in his meetings, and there was an increase in power even after he had left the circuit.
 In August a Mr Blagburn was appointed to the circuit and in the year before Bramwell’s arrival 380 were added to the church.
 On Blagburn’s leaving, the leaders asked Mather to find them ‘a man after God’s own heart’; he found Bramwell.

 One witness to the revival wrote, ‘…for if ever I was conscious, as far as a human spirit can be, of the presence of supernatural powers, that was the time.
 Many felt and possessed unutterable things.
 It seemed that there was but a thin veil between us and the invisible world, and that Satan, for a season, was bound in chains…’

 It was while in Sheffield that Bramwell was involved in the controversy of the split away from the Methodists by what became known as the Wesleyan New Connexion.
 This episode in his life is hardly mentioned in Sigston’s biography from which most of this essay is taken.
 Sigston makes a passing comment on how honourable Bramwell was over this issue, but there seems to be evidence that Bramwell was more involved, and maybe less honourable than Sigston thought.
 Alexander Kilham was unhappy with the power that the Conference had over the Societies, and that the lay people had no voice or representation.
 He decided therefore to form his own Connexion and took around 5,000 with him.
 Revd Dr Herbert McGonigle (see the end of the essay) points out that Kilham had secret meetings with Bramwell and that Bramwell even produced a paper on Church Government.
-It appears that Bramwell had given Kilham a strong indication that he was going to split as well, but his intentions will never be known because he instructed all his papers to be destroyed on his death.
+It appears that he had given Kilham a strong indication that he was going to split as well, but his intentions will never be known because he instructed all his papers to be destroyed on his death.
 It must have been difficult for him, as on the one hand he was very unhappy with the structure of the Church, believing that this would cause problems in the long term (which it did), and his first hand experience of the damage that splits can cause.
-Dr McGonigle sums it up by saying, ‘Perhaps the kindest construction that can be put on the whole episode is that when push came to shove, Bramwell concluded that he could effect more reform by staying in the ranks of the Wesleyan Methodists.’
+Dr McGonigle sums it up by saying, ‘Perhaps the kindest construction that can be put on the whole episode is that when push came to shove, Bramwell concluded that he could affect more reform by staying in the ranks of the Wesleyan Methodists.’